to get a security quote.

 Business Safety FAQs

-Warmer weather is here, and if you’re like millions of Americans, you may be going on vacation to take advantage of the higher temperatures.
-But before you pack up and head out, make sure you aren’t neglecting the security of the home that you’re leaving behind.
+Warmer weather is right around the corner, and if you’re like millions of Americans, you may be celebrating its arrival with a vacation during spring break.
+But before you pack up and head out, make sure you aren’t neglecting security of the home that you’re leaving behind.

-According to the preliminary 2012 Uniform Crime Report published by the FBI, robbery, burglary and property crime are back on the rise compared to 2011.
+published by the FBI reports that robbery, burglary and property crime are in decline, it’s still important to take appropriate home safety precautions.
 Here are a few tips that can help protect your home while you are away.

 Keep your traveling under wraps.